EL AL Launching Fort Lauderdale Flights

 There’s quite a bit of traffic between Israel and South Florida.
 There’s demand in both directions — there are plenty of people in South Florida with ties to Israel, and lots of Israelis who want to vacation in South Florida.

-Given the demand that exists, it’s great to see EL AL looking to expand.
+Given the demand that exists, it’s nice to see EL AL looking to expand.
 Many will also appreciate that EL AL is looking to serve a second airport in South Florida, rather than just adding more flights to Miami.
 Fort Lauderdale is a more convenient option for many.

 The airport also generally has lower fees for airlines, though I imagine those savings are largely wiped out by splitting operations, which isn’t as efficient in terms of economies of scale.